-- The market price of our common stock may be volatile and fluctuate substantially. - Concentration of stock ownership among our existing executive officers, directors and principal stockholders may prevent new investors from influencing significant corporate decisions. - We do not anticipate paying any cash dividends on our capital stock in the foreseeable future.
+- The market price of our common stock is volatile and has fluctuated substantially. - Concentration of stock ownership among our existing executive officers, directors and principal stockholders may prevent new investors from influencing significant corporate decisions. - We do not anticipate paying any cash dividends on our capital stock in the foreseeable future.